Program and Academic Details

 Do I have to submit a TOEFL or other test of English proficiency to be considered for the LECP?

 Yes.
-Applicants will not be considered for admission without submitting a TOEFL, IELTS, or ILEC examination as part of their completed application.
+Applicants will not be considered for admission without submitting a TOEFL or IELTS examination as part of their completed application.

 What TOEFL or other test scores do I need for admission?